marionleborgne/cloudbrain/README.md

 `cd cloudbrain/listeners`
 `python example_spacebrew_client.py --name=YOUR_NAME_HERE`
 - The last command will register your booth to cloudbrain’s spacebrew
-- Check if you booth is in the column “subscridbers” of the [http://spacebrew.github.io/spacebrew/admin/admin.html?server=cloudbrain.rocks](spacebrew interface).
+- Check if you booth is in the column “subscridbers” of the [SpaceBrew interface](http://spacebrew.github.io/spacebrew/admin/admin.html?server=cloudbrain.rocks).